 Cross-training your project management team to handle multiple responsibilities can help you shore up your ability to respond quickly in times of need.
 Although onboarding additional team members to specialized tools or technology can take some time, it can offer great benefits in the long run—as well as provide desirable opportunities for professional development.

-Introducing a system of mentorship and progress monitoring can help ensure your team has what they need to succeed.
+Introducing a system of mentorship and progress monitoring can help ensure your entire team has what they need to succeed.
 However, it’s also important to consider the level of specialization and competency required.
 In some cases, it may make more sense to outsource, or prove beneficial to hire a subcontractor with the right skills and experience.